theduke/quickjs-rs/README.md

 QuickJS will always be statically linked to your binary.

+### Features

+The crate supports the following features:

+* `patched` applies QuickJS patches that can be found in `libquickjs-sys/embed/patches` directory.

 ### System installation

 To use the system installation, without the bundled feature, first install the required